t2trg/iot-seccons/draft-irtf-t2trg-iot-seccons.md

 The Extensible Authentication Protocol (EAP) {{RFC3748}} is an authentication framework supporting multiple authentication methods.
 EAP runs directly over the data link layer and, thus, does not require the deployment of IP.
 It supports duplicate detection and retransmission, but does not allow for packet fragmentation.
 The Protocol for Carrying Authentication for Network Access (PANA) is a network-layer transport for EAP that enables network access authentication between clients and the network infrastructure.
 In EAP terms, PANA is a UDP-based EAP lower layer that runs between the EAP peer and the EAP authenticator.

-Finally, there are many protocols based on a key distribution center allowing, e.g., for authentication.
-One of those protocols is Kerberos {{RFC1510}}, {{RFC4120}}, {{RFC6649}}.
-Some IoT control standards such as ZigBee {{ZB}} offer similar solutions.

 ## IoT Security Guidelines {#sec4-3}

 Attacks on and from IoT devices have become common in the last years, for instance, large scale Denial of Service (DoS) attacks on the Internet Infrastructure from compromised IoT devices.
 This fact has prompted many different standards bodies and consortia to provide guidelines for developers and the Internet community at large to build secure IoT devices and services.
 A subset of the different guidelines and ongoing projects are as follows:

 1. Global System for Mobile Communications (GSM) Association (GSMA) IoT security guidelines {{GSMAsecurity}}: GSMA has published a set of security guidelines for the benefit of new IoT product and service providers.
 The guidelines are aimed at device manufacturers, service providers, developers and network operators.
 An enterprise can complete an IoT Security Self-Assessment to demonstrate that its products and services are aligned with the security guidelines of the GSMA.